-This article explains how to create a standard Retainer/Flat Fee contract.
-This is the most popular contract type, and is used to charge customers a flat periodic rate that includes a predefined set of support services.
+The most popular contract type is the standard Retainer/Flat Fee contract.
+You can use this contract type to charge customers a flat periodic rate that includes a predefined set of support services.
 The customer will pay in advance, or on an agreed-upon billing schedule.

 The Contracts page appears.